IARCbioinfo/needlestack/README.md

 - Install g++ compiler
 - Compile the file *mpileup2readcounts.cc* located [here](https://github.com/IARCbioinfo/mpileup2readcounts)
 - Add the previous tools to your path (executables are assumed to be respectively called `samtools`, `Rscript` and `mpileup2readcounts`)
+- Install the bioconductor packages reauired for the alignments plots (see the Detailed description section)

 You can avoid installing all the external software by only installing Docker.
-See the [IARC-nf]((https://github.com/IARCbioinfo/IARC-nf) repository for more information.
+See the [IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository for more information.

 To use needlestack without nextflow, in addition to the previous tools, download the files in this [bin](https://github.com/IARCbioinfo/needlestack/tree/gabriela_cpp/bin) directory and add them to your path.